Nevada business license: Types, costs, and how to apply

 Ignoring zoning laws and local regulations

 Certain business activities require zoning approvals before opening, such as starting a landscaping business or running a car rental business, so check with your local city or county zoning office before buying business property, signing a lease, or starting operations.
-You might save yourself big fines or relocation costs!
-Many cities have zoning maps online, such as the Las Vegas Zoning and Planning and Reno Community Development and Planning websites.
+Checking zoning rules early can help you avoid fines or relocation costs.

 FAQs on Nevada business licenses